Morkie Puppy’s First Days Home

 At last!
-You’ve made all the preparations, and it’s finally time to bring your new friend home.
-Give him the best welcome possible.
-With love, patience and gentle guidance, he will be part of the family in no time.
-Start off on the right foot (paw) with your Morkie, with these tips.
+You’ve made all the preparations, and it’s finally time to bring your new Morkie puppy home.
+You were able to find a Vet; do puppy proofing and check out best food.
+Now, give him the best welcome possible.
+With love, patience and gentle guidance, your Morkie puppy will be part of the family in no time.
+Start off on the right foot (paw) with these tips.

 Next, enter the house and show him around the one room where he’ll start off spending most of his time.
 (No need for him to tour the entire house on the first day.)